 C-J-logoTHE CORRUPTION OF THE SOUTH AFRICAN JUDICIARY

-TL;DR: Deputy Chief Justice Dunstan Mlambo is an unconvicted habitual criminal.
+TL;DR: Deputy Chief Justice Dunstan Mlambo is an unconvicted habitual criminal and a moral degenerate.

-HOT: On 19 February 2024, Constitutional Court Justice Elizabeth Nkabinde (ret.) and Supreme Court of Appeal Justice Ephraim Makgoga, serving on the Judicial Service Commission's Judicial Conduct Committee Appeal Committee, found Adv Anthony Brink's criminal and other capital complaints against then-Gauteng High Court Judge President Dunstan Mlambo (now Deputy Chief Justice) facially well made on the documentary and other evidence presented against him, and recommended at the conclusion of their comprehensive, 42-page assessment of it all that he be tried on Brink's charges before a Judicial Conduct Tribunal.
-Material excerpts.
-(For subsequent developments, see below.)
+1. On 19 February 2024, Constitutional Court Justice Elizabeth Nkabinde (ret.) and Supreme Court of Appeal Justice Ephraim Makgoga, serving on the Judicial Service Commission's Judicial Conduct Committee Appeal Committee, found Adv Anthony Brink's criminal complaints against then-Gauteng High Court Judge President Dunstan Mlambo (now Deputy Chief Justice) facially well made on the documentary and other evidence presented against him, and recommended at the conclusion of their comprehensive 42-page assessment of it all that he be tried on Brink's charges before a Judicial Conduct Tribunal.
+See material excerpts.
+For subsequent developments, see below.

 ----

-INTRODUCTION: This document archive chiefly concerns the criminal and other corruption of Dunstan Mlambo DCJ, former head of the Gauteng High Court Division, and before that, of the Labour and Labour Appeal Courts, and former chairperson of Legal Aid South Africa ('LASA').
+INTRODUCTION: This document archive chiefly concerns the criminal and other corruption of Dunstan Mlambo, Deputy Chief Justice and member of the Constitutional Court; delegated chairman of the Judicial Service Commission's Judicial Conduct Committee; former Judge President of the Gauteng High Court Division, and before that, of the Labour- and Labour Appeal Courts; former chairman of Legal Aid South Africa ('LASA'); and current chairman of the NGO, Community Advice Offices South Africa.

-Prodigiously dishonest – he lies as naturally as he breathes – Mlambo DCJ has debauched every institution he's joined.
+Prodigiously dishonest -- he lies as naturally as he breathes -- Mlambo DCJ has debauched every state institution he's joined.

 Here's all the evidence.